Meet our talented leaders who guide our Yeshiva with skill, sensitivity and vision setting the tone for success.

 Rabbi Kalman Baumann

-Rabbi Kalman Baumann has been the principal of the Klurman Elementary School and Early Childhood almost from day one, moving to Miami Beach from California in 1986.
+Rabbi Kalman Baumann has been the principal of the Klurman Elementary School and Esformes Early Childhood Center almost from day one, moving to Miami Beach from California in 1986.
 He received his semicha from Yeshiva Chofetz Chaim, a bachelor’s degree from Yeshiva University and holds a principal’s license from Jewish Education Service of North America (JESNA).
 Before coming to YTCTE, Rabbi Baumann was principal of Valley Torah High School in Los Angeles, and he is currently the Rabbinic Director of the Chevra Kadisha and on the Rabbinic Board of Miami Hatzalah.

-As the overarching Principal for the boys and girls divisions of KES as well as ECE, Rabbi Baumann is responsible for overseeing the largest divisions in YTCTE.
+As the overarching Principal for the boys and girls divisions of KES as well as EECC, Rabbi Baumann is responsible for overseeing the largest divisions in YTCTE.
 An educator with decades of experience, Rabbi Baumann creates an environment that motivates both teachers and students alike.
-His capable and efficient running of the Yeshiva has enabled KES and ECE to grow from a small school into a world-class educational institution.
+His capable and efficient running of the Yeshiva has enabled KES and EECC to grow from a small school into a world-class educational institution.
 Rabbi Baumann also shares his experience and knowledge as a mentor to principals across the country.

 Rabbi Yehuda Bergida